somethingnew2-0/SimpleCSPM/README.md

 and the [`cloudfunctions.allowedIngressSettings`](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints)
 organization policies can be used to restrict Cloud Functions from being made public.

-Below are two similar [Cloud Asset Inventory `gcloud` commands](https://cloud.google.com/asset-inventory/docs/listing-assets) used to generate a CSV of this sheet for your organization by specifying an `$ORGANIZATION_ID`.
+Below are two [Cloud Asset Inventory `gcloud` commands](https://cloud.google.com/asset-inventory/docs/listing-assets) used to generate a CSV of this sheet for your organization by specifying an `$ORGANIZATION_ID`.
 ```
 gcloud beta asset list --organization=$ORGANIZATION_ID --content-type='resource' \
   --asset-types='cloudfunctions.googleapis.com/CloudFunction' \